 Mesquite is a tiny town located in the state of New Mexico.
 With a population of 984 people and just one neighborhood, Mesquite is the 108th largest community in New Mexico.

-Mesquite is a blue-collar town, with 51.05% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Mesquite is generally considered to be a blue-collar town.
+51.05% of the Mesquite workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Mesquite is a town of farmers, fishers, or foresters, sales and office workers, and managers.
 There are especially a lot of people living in Mesquite who work in farm management occupations (51.05%), office and administrative support (47.80%), and management occupations (1.15%).

-As is often the case in a small town, Mesquite doesn't have a public transportation system that people use for their commute.
+Mesquite is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Mesquite in 2022 was $30,771, which is upper middle income relative to New Mexico, and middle income relative to the rest of the US.
 This equates to an annual income of $123,084 for a family of four.